avtomat-hub/avtomat-hub.github.io/_aws/actions/ec2/delete_instances.md

 Steps:

 1. Discover associated resources for each instance (images, volumes, snapshots)
+2. If specified, disable termination and stop API protections
-2. If any of the instances are running, stop them
+3. If any of the instances are running, stop them
-3. If specified, create an image (AMI) before proceeding with deletion
+4. If specified, create an image (AMI) before proceeding with deletion
-4. Delete the instances
+5. Delete the instances
-5. If specified, delete associated resources
+6. If specified, delete associated resources

 <p align="center">
    <a href="https://github.com/avtomat-hub/avtomat-aws/tree/main/avtomat_aws/services/ec2/delete_instances.py">Source code</a> •